brighteze/Avocado-prices-data-analysis-/README.md

 # Avocado_Prices_Data_2020
-Avocado Prices Data 2020 Data Analysis
+Exploratory Data analysis using the Avocado Prices Data 2020 data.
+Link to the data is in the code.